nsrr/heartbeat-documentation/pages/manuals/portable-sleep-monitoring/10-02-supplies.md

 ## 10.2 Supplies

-All supplies can be ordered through Embla (http://www.shopembla.us/StoreFront.bok).
+All supplies can be ordered through Embla: http://www.shopembla.com/

 ### 10.2.1 Thoracic and Abdominal Belts